Levoamphetamine

-Levoamphetamine is the levorotatory stereoisomer of the amphetamine molecule.
-Racemic amphetamine contains two optical isomers, dextroamphetamine, and levoamphetamine.

-Formulations
+Medical uses

+Levoamphetamine has been used in the treatment of attention deficit hyperactivity disorder (ADHD) both alone and in combination with dextroamphetamine at different ratios.
+Levoamphetamine on its own has been found to be effective in the treatment of ADHD in multiple clinical studies conducted in the 1970s.
+The clinical dosages and potencies of levoamphetamine and dextroamphetamine in the treatment of ADHD have been fairly similar in these older studies.

+Available forms

 Racemic amphetamine

-The first patented amphetamine brand, Benzedrine, was a racemic (i.e., equal parts) mixture of the free bases or sulfate salts of both amphetamine enantiomers (levoamphetamine and dextroamphetamine) that was introduced in the United States in 1934 as an inhaler for treating nasal congestion.
+The first patented amphetamine brand, Benzedrine, was a racemic (i.e., equal parts) mixture of the free bases or the more stable sulfate salts of both amphetamine enantiomers (levoamphetamine and dextroamphetamine) that was introduced in the United States in 1934 as an inhaler for treating nasal congestion.
 It was later realized that the amphetamine enantiomers could treat obesity, narcolepsy, and ADHD.
 Because of the greater central nervous system effect of the dextrorotatory enantiomer (i.e., dextroamphetamine), sold as Dexedrine, prescription of the Benzedrine brand fell and was eventually discontinued.
-However, in 2012, racemic amphetamine sulfate was reintroduced as the Evekeo brandname.
+However, in 2012, racemic amphetamine sulfate was reintroduced as the Evekeo brand name.

 Adderall

 Adderall is a 3.1:1 mixture of dextro- to levo- amphetamine base equivalent pharmaceutical that contains equal amounts (by weight) of four salts: dextroamphetamine sulfate, amphetamine sulfate, dextroamphetamine saccharate and amphetamine (D,L)-aspartate monohydrate.
 This result is a 76% dextroamphetamine to 24% levoamphetamine, or 3/4 to 1/4 ratio.